11 Travel Accessories You Should Never Leave Home Without

 1. A good travel wallet

 I spent a lot of time searching for the perfect travel wallet: something small, compact, stylish, and with a zip-up closure so I could still carry some coins—all for under $100.
 The Folio Mini wallet by Bellroy delivered on all of this in a timeless, and simple leather design.
-It also has a tiny pocket to hold SIM cards if you’re switching them out while traveling internationally (which isn’t very necessary these days, but still).
-I’ve had it for nearly a year and it’s still in near perfect condition, a testament to its quality.
+I’ve had it for years and it’s held up very well.

 2. Compression socks

-If you’re over 30, you should be wearing compression socks when you fly to help reduce achy legs, risk of blood clots, and improve circulation.
-Since that includes me (hey there, fellow 80s babies 😉) I always pack a pair for flights longer than 3 hours.
+Wearing compression socks when you fly helps reduce achy legs, risk of blood clots, and improves circulation.
+I always pack a pair for flights over 3 hours.
 There are several good brands on the market for compression socks, but I use the merino wool compression socks by Comrad.
 I like these specifically because of the merino wool material, which is a naturally odor-resistant and temperature regulating fabric.
 Bombas also makes a comparably good pair of compression socks, including versions with merino wool.
+All of these socks have a light compression, which is all most people need.

 Never travel without headphones.
-As an ultra-light packer, I personally prefer the Apple’s Airpod Pros.
-They’re pocket-sized and therefore much more portable than an over-ear headphone, yet still have some powerful noise cancellation capabilities, especially for their size.
-One downside to traveling with wireless, bluetooth headphones is that you can’t plug them into your personal entertainment device on airplanes (though this is changing).
-To solve for this, I’ve started traveling with the Twelve South AirFly Pro Bluetooth Transmitter, which connects bluetooth headphones to any device with a headphone jack—including TVs on airplanes.
+As an ultra-light packer, I prefer the Apple’s Airpod Pros.
+They’re pocket-sized and much more portable than an over-ear headphone, yet still have powerful noise cancellation.
+Although more airplanes have bluetooth connectivity on in-flight entertainment devices, I also like packing the Twelve South AirFly Pro Bluetooth Transmitter, just in case.
+It connects bluetooth headphones to any device with a headphone jack.

 4. Eye mask